-This blog and its albums started with Australian photography of early colonial and federation era dwellings, ruins and civic buildings… in many cases the structures are well preserved in towns and cities that still have an active community and business heart.
-In other regional centers and old roadside stops, they are derelict and may disappear completely within 20 years.
+Australian photography and its albums started with pictures of early colonial and federation era dwellings, from ruins to civic buildings… in many cases the structures are well preserved in cities, towns and villages that still have an active community and some local businesses.

-Each one still has a story to tell and hopefully that story can be captured in a single photograph.
+Every structure still has a long story to tell and hopefully part of it can captured in a photograph.

 Regional Australia – A Retrospective